allantaruc/users-api/README.md

 - Moq for mocking dependencies
 - Entity Framework Core for data access

+## Code Coverage

+This project includes code coverage analysis using [Coverlet](https://github.com/coverlet-coverage/coverlet) and [ReportGenerator](https://github.com/danielpalme/ReportGenerator).

+To generate a code coverage report:

+1. Run the `code-coverage.sh` script: `./code-coverage.sh`
+2. View the HTML report at `coverage-report/index.html`

+The script will:
+- Execute all tests with coverage collection
+- Generate an HTML report with detailed metrics
+- Display coverage results by class and method

 ## CI/CD

 The project includes GitHub Actions workflows for: